Gary Anthony Sturgis: Career

-Gary was interviewed by fashion editor Antoine Von Boozier exclusively for Floss Magazine that was published on March 7, 2016.
-During the interview, Gary reveals he is venturing more into producing and directing the many screenplays and television series he have penned over the years.
-Sturgis says “I am currently in editing on my directorial debut in 2016, and shooting CainAbel a film I star in as well as HOWARD HIGH, a new musical offering from Chris Stokes.
-I appreciate all the love and support from my fans!”
+Sturgis was interviewed by fashion editor Antoine Von Boozier exclusively for Floss Magazine.
+The interview was published on March 7, 2016.

-He played several animated roles landing himself in cartoons, feature films and in video games.
+Sturgis played several animated roles landing himself in cartoons, feature films and in video games.
 A partial list includes, Static Shock, Avatar: The Last Airbender, Scooby-Doo and the Cyber Chase, Batman Beyond, Batman: The Brave and the Bold and The Fairly OddParents: Wishology.
-Video game titles include Shout About Music, True Crime: New York City, Evil Dead, Spider-Man 2 and Red Faction.
-His role in Batman: The Brave and the Bold as the DC Comics anti-hero Bronze Tiger was also reprised in the PlayStation Vita and Nintendo 3DS video game Batman: Arkham Origins Blackgate.
+Video game titles include Shout About Music, True Crime: New York City, Evil Dead, Spider-Man 2, Red Faction, and Batman: Arkham Origins Blackgate.
 In February 2009, he worked on Blokhedz animated web series on Missiong.com and did the voice of Biskit, the leader of the biker gang Wild Dawgs.

 In October 2008, Sturgis began working as a staff writer for Tyler Perry Studios on the series Tyler Perry's House of Payne and Meet the Browns, both on TBS.
 This would mark his first professional writing job.
 His first credited episode of Tyler Perry's House of Payne aired on December 16, 2008.

-Outside of acting, Sturgis also works as a musician, writer, teacher and entrepreneur.
+Outside of acting, he works as a musician, writer, teacher, and entrepreneur.